Arijeet226/ELEVATE_LABS_DA_INTERNSHIP_DAY8_TASK8/README.md

 DATASET USED:-https://www.kaggle.com/datasets/jr2ngb/superstore-data

 ## ABOUT DATASET
 Order Date – The date when the order was placed.
 (Some missing values: 31,223).
-Needs conversion to proper date type.

 Ship Date – The date when the order was shipped.
 1,464 unique values.
 No missing data.